nikp123/gmp-mpfr-sys/README.md

 ### Version 1.2.3 news (unreleased)

+  * The experimental feature `force-cross` was added.
+It is ignored in version 1.2 but will be required for cross compilation attempts from version 1.3, because cross compilation is not tested or supported and can lead to silent failures that are hard to debug, especially if this crate is an indirect dependency.
   * Bug fix: cross-compilation C libraries were being cached in the same directory as native C libraries.